• Published April 6, 2024

 Explore our webinar, Reimagining the Servant Leadership Model: Starting With Self, to learn new ways to approach the servant leadership model by leading with self-awareness and resilience.

-Common Pitfalls Associated With Servant Leadership
+Common Pitfalls Associated With the Traditional Model of Servant Leadership

-Servant leadership can fail both leader and team when the balance tips too far in one direction and leaders completely ignore themselves in favor of others.
+But the traditional idea of servant leadership can fail both leader and team when the balance tips too far in one direction and leaders completely ignore themselves in favor of others.
 In most cases, the model breaks down when compassionate leaders have the very best of intentions — they want to care for their employees and serve their organizations and communities.
 But they forget that in order to accomplish that, they must know and care for themselves as well.

 According to a systematic review of the research on servant leadership in The Leadership Quarterly, this imbalance may show up in different ways, including: